-I love Istanbul and I think it the perfect city break for families especially those with young children, Istanbul is a true fusion, it has both the old (very historic) to the new, it is the only city to be situated in both Asia and Europe and is a cultural hotpot with sight, sounds and smells to enchant even the youngest of children.
+I love Istanbul and I think it the perfect city break for families especially those with young children.
+One of the most beautiful cities in the world, Istanbul is a true fusion, it has both the old (very historic) to the new, it is the only city to be situated in both Asia and Europe and is a cultural hotpot with sight, sounds and smells to enchant even the youngest of children.
 There are mosques of the most ornate nature, cisterns both creepy yet fascinating, historical buildings from empires past and changed through time and time again after each invasion.

 The Turkish people adore children and everyone will be welcomed open armed into restaurants and attractions alike.
 The country allows children to ride on a boat across the Bosporus, board old-fashioned trams and walk through old cobbled streets which have stayed the same for hundreds of years.
 A day can be spent in the Grand Bazaar trying dates or pomegranates and smelling spices to my personal favourite of a scavenger hunt.
 The food is varied and not spicy so perfect for children of all ages.
 A city break in Istanbul is perfect for families and you will leave richer in culture, history and local hospitality.
 More on Istanbul